Youth Work in Trades

 As an Youth Work in Trades student you:

-- are registered as regular apprentices with ITA (the Industry Training Authority);
+- are registered as regular apprentices with SkilledTradesBC (formerly the Industry Training Authority or ITA);

 - must be paid by the employer at least minimum wage;